awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/viewing-monitoring-graphs.md

    Amazon EC2 Auto Scaling displays monitoring graphs for **Auto Scaling** metrics\.

-1. To view monitoring graphs of Amazon EC2 aggregate data for all instances in the group, choose **EC2**\.
+1. To view monitoring graphs of the aggregated instance metrics for the group, choose **EC2**\.

  **Graph actions**
 + Hover on a data point to view a data pop\-up for a specific time in UTC\.